besteon/balatrobot/README.md

 ## Installation

-Requires Steamodded 0.7.2 (Untested with latest version)
+Requires Steamodded (Tested on v0.9.3)

 Just unzip the release .zip into your Mods folder.